Bankheadracing/ActiveCampaignTechex/README.md

 # Okta + AWS EC2 CI/CD Pipeline (Jenkins + Terraform)

 This repo provisions and manages an Okta tenant (apps, groups, policies, users) and AWS EC2 infrastructure through a single Jenkins pipeline backed by Terraform.
-There is no CloudFormation anywhere in this design — AWS resources are managed with the Terraform AWS provider, side by side with the Terraform Okta provider, in the same plan/apply lifecycle.
+The AWS resources are managed with the Terraform AWS provider, side by side with the Terraform Okta provider, in the same plan/apply lifecycle.

 ## Layout